arcadian-guy/Aseprite-Tool/README.md

 To update the built program, delete the old aseprite folder along with aseprite.exe, and grab the new source file and extract it in new folder named aseprite.
 Finally, re-run the Tool.

 # Support
-You can raise an issue or contact me through Discord : arcadian_guy 👋
+You can raise an issue